olly-evans/terminal-pathfinding/README.md

 ## IN-PROGRESS

 ## AGENDA
+- Write a test to check abAppend bytes input.
+- Vertical padding for menu.
+Abort if screenrows less than appropriate no.
 - by printing more lines i can go past the terminal rows, user can scroll with the mouse/bar.

 NEW MENU IDEA: